Emergency medicine: Rural

 Despite the practice emerging over the past few decades, the delivery of emergency medicine has significantly increased and evolved across diverse settings related to cost, provider availability and overall usage.
-Before the Affordable Care Act (ACA), emergency medicine was leveraged primarily by "uninsured or underinsured patients, women, children, and minorities, all of whom frequently face barriers to accessing primary care".
+Before the Affordable Care Act (ACA), low-acuity emergency medicine visits were leveraged primarily by "uninsured or underinsured patients, women, children, and minorities, all of whom frequently face barriers to accessing primary care".
 While this still exists today, as mentioned above, it is critical to consider the location in which care is delivered to understand the population and system challenges related to overutilization and high cost.
 In rural communities where provider and ambulatory facility shortages exist, a primary care physician (PCP) in the ED with general knowledge is likely to be the only source of health care for a population, as specialists and other health resources are generally unavailable due to lack of funding and desire to serve in these areas.
 As a result, the incidence of complex co-morbidities not managed by the appropriate provider results in worse health outcomes and eventually costlier care that extends beyond rural communities.
 Though typically quite separated, PCPs in rural areas must partner with larger health systems to comprehensively address the complex needs of their community, improve population health, and implement strategies such as telemedicine to improve health outcomes and reduce ED utilization for preventable illnesses.
 (See: Rural health.)

+Rural care has benefitted in the post-pandemic (2020) era by the rapid expansion of telemedicine programs, including those that assist with Emergency Medical care.
+This has enhanced the ability of non-Emergency Medicine boarded physicians, physician assistants and nurse practitioners to provide a higher level of care by partnering with Emergency Physicians at larger centers, via telehealth.